VimsRocz/IMU/docs/PlottingChecklist.md

 ## 5. Documentation & Reproducibility
 - Document dataset-specific parameters and any script flags in the README.
+- All datasets live in `Data/` and the updated plotting scripts write PDFs to `results/`.
 - If `filterpy` fails to install on Ubuntu:
 ```bash
 sudo apt-get install python3-pip